Nediyiruppu: History

 Nediyiruppu was the headquarters of the Zamorin rulers of the Kingdom of Calicut (the kingdom was called Nediyiruppu Swaroopam at that time).

 According to some other historians, the wealth of Manavikrama royalty was kept in a treasury at Nediyiruppu named Nedi-Iruppu meaning "got-and-placed".
 The treasury was located in Viruthiyil Paramba in Nediyiruppu.

 Nediyiruppu village is a part of the Kondotty municipality.

 Demographics

 As of 2011 India census, Nediyiruppu had a population of 30,462 with 14,859 males and 15,603 females.
 In 2015, Nediyiruppu Grama Panchayath and Kondotty Grama Panchayath merged to form a new Kondotty municipality.

-Most of the people of this village are farmers.
-Some of them also work in Persian Gulf countries.
-There is a very good level of affluence in the village because of remittances from workers in the Persian Gulf region.
+Most residents of this village are farmers, while others work in Persian Gulf countries.
+The village receives remittances from workers in the Persian Gulf region.

 The biggest Harijan colony in the state of Kerala is located in Nediyiruppu village, on a hillock called Colony Road.

 Administration

 Nediyiruppu village merged with the Kondotty municipality in 2015.
-It is now a part of the municipality.
+It is now part of the municipality.